Test Square APIs in the Sandbox

 Terminal API (checkouts)

-Sandbox test values can be used to test terminal checkouts in the Square Sandbox.
+Sandbox test values can be used to test Terminal checkouts in the Square Sandbox.

-values you can use to simulate terminal checkouts without connecting to a physical Square Terminal.
+The Terminal API supports a collection of special device_id values you can use to simulate Terminal checkouts in the Sandbox without connecting to a physical Square Terminal.
 Successful Sandbox requests result in a payment generated in the Sandbox and shown in the Seller Dashboard for your test account.

 Use the following information to generate Sandbox terminal checkouts.